 For a work-related injury, see Section 4.5, Industrial Accident and Worker's Compensation, for information on coordination of payments.

 A benefits-eligible employee who cannot work due to a Serious Health Condition may choose to be paid from their accrued Sick Time for the entire leave, to be paid SIRP for the entire leave, or to use part of their accrued Sick Time and then be paid SIRP for the remainder of the leave.
-An employee may begin a leave using their accrued Sick Time and then switch to SIRP at any time during a leave.
-However, once an employee begins to use SIRP, they cannot switch to Sick Time for the same leave.
+An employee may begin a leave using their accrued Sick Time and then switch to SIRP prospectively at any time during a leave; a change in payment from accrued Sick Time to SIRP cannot be retroactive.
+Once an employee begins to use SIRP, they cannot switch to Sick Time for the same leave.

 SIRP may be taken intermittently when medically necessary, in increments of at least 15 minutes.
 The employee must attempt to work out an intermittent leave schedule that meets their needs without unduly disrupting MIT's operations, subject to the approval of their Healthcare Provider.